Emma Gilson Wallace

-Emma Gilson Wallace (September 2, 1841 – June 7, 1911) was an American philanthropist.
+Emma Gilson Wallace (September 2, 1841 – June 7, 1911) was an American philanthropist and leader of a charitable organization.
+She served as the 12th National President of the Woman's Relief Corps (WRC).

 Early life

-Emma R. Gilson was born in La Moille, Illinois, on September 2, 1841, and died in Chicago, Illinois, on June 7, 1911.
+Emma Rosela Gilson was born in La Moille, Illinois, on September 2, 1841, and died in Chicago, Illinois, on June 7, 1911.

 She received a careful education and was at an early age interested in reform and charitable movements.

 Career

-Emma Gilson Wallace was for years president of the Women's Universalist Association of Illinois, and the work accomplished under her leadership was of great importance to the denomination at large.
-She successfully managed church and charitable associations without number.
+Wallace was for years president of the Women's Universalist Association of Illinois, and the work accomplished under her leadership was of great importance to the denomination at large.
+She successfully managed church and charitable associations.

-She was a member of the Chicago Press Club, the Chicago Woman's Club, the Woman's Relief Corps, the Woman's Exchange, the Home of the Friendless and many other similar organizations.
+She was a member of the Chicago Press Club, the Chicago Woman's Club, the WRC, the Woman's Exchange, the Home of the Friendless, and many other similar organizations.

-She was among the first to interest the public in a woman's department for the World's Columbian Exposition for 1893, and she was one of the lady managers of the exposition.
+She was among the first to interest the public in a woman's department for the World's Columbian Exposition of 1893, and she was one of the lady managers of the exposition.
 She was president of the Illinois Industrial School for Girls, in Evanston, Illinois, and that institution owed much of its success to her.